-5. Iron hard water
+5. Iron Hard Water

 For a half-full bathtub, use 1 cup of borax mixed with 4 cups of peroxide.
-After 30 minutes of soaking, rinse diapers in hot water and follow with a hot wash cycle.
+After 30 minutes of soaking, rinse diapers in hot water, and follow with a hot wash cycle.

 6. What Is Diaper Stripping?

 Stripping diapers is different from sanitizing them.
-While sanitizing gets rid of the germs and yeast hiding in your baby’s diaper, stripping helps to get rid of buildup that causes diapers to stink and repel urine.
+While sanitizing gets rid of the germs and yeast hiding in your baby’s diaper, stripping helps to get rid of the buildup that causes diapers to stink and repel urine.

-Build-up can happen for several reasons such as:
+Buildup can happen for several reasons.

-- Hard water: The minerals in hard water can cause build up in diapers if water softeners are not used.
+- Hard water: The minerals in hard water can cause buildup in diapers if water softeners are not used.

 - Diaper creams: Not all diaper creams are cloth diaper safe.
 Petroleum-based creams can cause repelling in cloth diapers, especially those made out of synthetic fibers.

-Some say to boil the diapers with a little bit of dawn dish soap, but the most effective way to strip diapers is using detergents such as RLR or GroVia Mighty Bubbles.
+Some say to boil the diapers with a little bit of Dawn dish soap, but the most effective way to strip diapers is using detergents such as RLR or GroVia Mighty Bubbles.